Exponential Moving Average Formula (Table of Contents)

 Let’s take an example to understand the exponential Moving Average Formula calculation in a better manner.

-Below we will look at different ways in which exponential moving average can be used.
-We can calculate the moving average for one day; in another example, we look at how different weights impact the data, and in the third example, we look at the volatility of data using moving average for three and seven years and exponential moving average assigning different weights.
+Below we will look at different ways exponential moving averages can use.
+We can calculate the moving average for one day; in another example, we look at how different weights impact the data.
+And in the third example, we look at the volatility of data using moving average for three and seven years and exponential moving average assigning different weights.

 Exponential Moving Average Formula – Example #1